Account Takeover Risk Assessment: How It Works and Best Practices

 SEON’s APIs can also flag when an email has been linked to password breaches in the past, by pulling data that has been anonymized with k-anonymity.
 The sandbox environment allows users to test and determine the right rules for their infrastructure and risk appetite, determining exactly what behavior constitutes a potential account takeover in the making, helping conduct better ATO risk assessments.

 To fight the risk of account takeovers, you need to assess the risk of account takeovers.
-From there, by understanding and implementing account takeover fraud detection and prevention, you can ensure that their organization is prepared to prevent ATO fraud at best – and remedy it at worst.
+From there, by understanding and implementing account takeover fraud detection, you can ensure that their organization is prepared to prevent ATO fraud at best – and remedy it at worst.

 Showing all with `` tag